Ireland '23 - epilogue

 Part Three - Final walking in Dublin comment - City aesthetics ?

-Now that I know Dublin better, I have to admit it can be a visually drab looking place (modern buildings excepted), and green spaces are rare, as are tree-lined streets.
-On so many downtown streets you see so many buildings abandoned long ago, not likely to be renovated or occupied again.
-These are sometimes covered with mean graffiti, innovative street art, or City-funded murals, but these only distract from and do not hide an underlying look of decay.
+On so many downtown streets you see buildings abandoned long ago, never likely to be renovated or occupied again.
+They are sometimes covered with mean graffiti, innovative street art, or City-funded murals, but these only distract from, and do not hide, an underlying look of decay.
 I purposely did not take photos of the run-down aspects of Dublin.

 In retrospect, I am glad we stayed in the Camden/Harcourt area because we were close to three beautiful parks, and, all of the main Dublin destinations were an easy walk to.

-This is a good place to mention that the pre-trip plan that Doris and Mary and I made - to tour Dublin as much as we could on foot - came to fruition.
+This is a good place to mention that the pre-trip plan that Doris and Mary and I made - to tour Dublin and Ireland as much as we could on foot - came to fruition.

 Return to Ireland 23 index